j-wilsons/sweng-project-23-2023/test/README.md

 The file itself must either include the header file for the functions to test (in which case, add the function definition to `test_implementations.cpp`) and have a single testing function.
 This function must be the exact same as the filename itself and must return an integer.
 If the function returns `0`, that means all tests within have passed.
 If not, at least one test has failed and the file fails overall.
 The file should also have a `main` function that calls and returns the test function.
 Look at current files for examples.

 ## Running tests
-Make sure there is no preexisting `build` folder before running, or it may be overwritten (unless that's what you want).
+Make sure there is no preexisting `build` folder before running.
 Call the following commands, in order:

 First, run
 ```
-cmake --S. -Bbuild
+make
 ```

 to create and write to a new `build` folder.
 Next,